-- The nearest railway station to Palafrugell is in Flaçà, 25 km away www.renfe.es From here there are Sarfa buses to Palafrugell.
+- You can take a train to the nearest railway station to Palafrugell which is in Flaçà, 25 km away.
+From here there are Sarfa buses to Palafrugell.

 Where to eat in Calella de Palafrugell

-As always we checked out the beach lined with cafes and restraunts for the ones with the most locals and ate there- La Vela was the name of the place.
+As always we checked out the beach lined with cafes and restaurants for the ones with the most locals and ate there- La Vela was the name of the place.
 You can check thefork.com for other eats around this beautiful coast – Tragamar and La Placenta were the names that popped up when searching for popular establishments around.
-For more information you can check Visit Palafrugell
+For more information, you can check the Tourism website for Visit Palafrugell.